Orange County Splash Parks and Water Play (including Free Fountains, Splash Pads, Waterslides, and Hotels with Water Features)

 - Valencia Park

-- Downtown Plaza – this one is open daily from 10 a.m. to sunset through from April 7th – August 28th.
+- Downtown Plaza - this one is open daily in summer from 10 a.m. to sunset.

-- For Anaheim, there’s Ponderosa Park (OC Register story from June 2018) AND Mira Loma Park & Splash Pad.
-Both opened Friday, May 27th and the hours are 10am-7pm.
+- For Anaheim, there's Ponderosa Park (OC Register story from June 2018) AND Mira Loma Park & Splash Pad.
+Open for the season on Memorial Day weekend.

 Always check the city or original source to make sure the parks are open.
 Sometimes they turn off the water without notice.